About My Practice

 You’ll find information on current and upcoming studies below.
 We’re happy to share non-confidential information, so let us know if you have any questions.
 Interested patients can sign up to receive study enrollment notices on our Clinical Studies and Research page.

 We are privileged to advance state of the art in aesthetic medicine.
-Our research activities are focused on aesthetics, with emphasis on dermal fillers and neuromodulators.
+Our research activities are focused on aesthetics, with emphasis on dermal fillers, neuromodulators and body contouring.

 There’s no shortage of material to read, and I expect many of you receive the same publications I do.
 I focus on peer-reviewed materials, both reading and writing.
 I want to guide my patients with the best, evidence-based information available, and try to do my part to contribute to that knowledge base.
 I’ve listed a few of my publications below, and included a link to download the pdf (if available).
 Talking with colleagues about recent developments and clinical practice has been invaluable to me over the years, so if you see something that piques your interest, please don’t hesitate to get in touch.